-In the vehicle documents, the manufacturer has specified the maximum permissible gross weight in a laden condition.
+The manufacturer has specified the maximum permissible gross weight in a laden condition (maximum permissible gross weight) under CoC 16.1 in the CoC vehicle documents.

 Actual weight

 The actual weight consists of the mass in ready-to-drive condition and the weight of the special equipment fitted at the factory.